knight7080/Ex-03-SOAP-based-Web-Services/README.md

 Expand the folder named “Web Service References”-> “Addition” “Addition” “AdditionPort”.
 Once expanded you should see all the operations available in your web service.

 #### Step 11:
 Carefully drag “add” operation and drop it into the JSP page.
-NetBeans will automatically create the code for invoking this operation which will be like,
+NetBeans will automatically create the code for invoking this operation which will be like,<br>

  ![c11](https://github.com/DrMalathiSaravanan/Ex-03-SOAP-based-Web-Services/assets/139700114/b37ebd64-c3c4-4e9c-9ba4-bf41c6b246bb)